 Here, in the middle of the 19th century, three shipwrecks occurred, leaving this part of the Costa da Morte cursed.
 In 1883 the ‘Iris Hull’ left Cardiff, never to return.
 In 1890 the ‘Serpent’ left Plymouth for Sierra Leone but a storm smashed the ship against the rocks of Punta Boi and she did not reach her destination.
 Finally, in 1893 the ‘Trinacria’, which left Glasgow for Gibraltar, never reached its destination.
 Here, in this place as beautiful as tragic is located this cemetery, a tribute to those British subjects who left their lives on the Galician coast.

 And we arrived at Muxía.
 If Santander is the bride of the sea, this emblematic Galician city is the bride of the wind.
-The port, the one that feeds the locals, welcomes us, the one that in 2002 was hit by the disaster of the ‘Prestige‘ (a promenade has been created in memoriam) welcomes us, but we are going to continue on our way to the Sanctuary of Nuestra Señora de la Barca, built in the 12th century, pure Romanesque.
+The port, the one that feeds the locals, welcomes us, the one that in 2002 was hit by the disaster of the ‘Prestige‘ (a promenade has been created in memoriam) welcomes us, but we are going to continue on our way to the Sanctuary of Nuestra Señora de la Barca.
 We climb up the steep staircase to the Corpiño mountain.
 It’s worth the effort.
-Before us we have a panoramic view of Muxía, the Vilán Lighthouse, the sea, the green of the meadows… Our next stop is the Muxía Lighthouse, whose location is privileged.
+Before us we have a panoramic view of Muxía, the Vilán Lighthouse, the sea, the green of the meadows… Our next stop is the Muxía lighthouse, whose location is privileged.
 A visual spectacle at dawn, at dusk, with the rough sea mercilessly shaking the rock.
 Impressive.

 Finisterre

 A route full of sensations that we can not fail to enjoy.
 Fishing villages with a special charm, immense beaches, impossible cliffs, royal lighthouses, rocks that are art.
-Nature in its purest state or viewpoints that give us priceless views, are some of the incentives to consider doing this route.
+Nature in its purest state or viewpoints that give us priceless views, are some of the incentives to consider doing the Lighthouse Route on a one-of-a-kind getaway in Galicia.